mathildebuenerd/jouska/README.md

 The app also contains an interactive writing interface, which analyses in real time the quality of messages about to be sent, in order to help the user to be more positive.

 ## Plugins used
-As sentiment analysis is far more developped for the English language, all text messages are translated to english before being analyzed.
+As sentiment analysis is far more developed for the English language, all text messages are translated to English before being analyzed.

-Then, several analysis are done :
+Then, several text analysis are done :
 - Positivity/Négativity with [ml-sentiment](https://www.npmjs.com/package/ml-sentiment)
 - Dark Triad with [darktriad](https://www.npmjs.com/package/darktriad)
 - Big Five personality traits with [bigfive](https://www.npmjs.com/package/bigfive)